akiryk/tutorials-learning-lessons/AlgorithmsAndData/data-structures.md

 - You can easily get an element by random access (by an index)

 ### Queues
+First of all, a queue is just a specific implementation of a **linked list**.
+It is a linked list in which the first-item-in will be the first-item-out.
+FIFO.

 In Queues, the "head" is the first item in the list.
 If we want to push a new item, we add it to the tail.
 If we want to pop an item, we grab it from the front, the head.

 Assuming we have a pointer to the head and the tail, it's easy/constant-time to get the first item in and to add a new item.